Area laws and tensor networks for maximally mixed ground states: Overview of the proof of thm:bootstrapping

 Let us present the idea of the proof in the following scenario.
-Let $\gs$ be the fully mixed ground state of a 1D system, and consider a bi-partition of the system into left/right ($L,R$) parts.
-By definition of the maximum information, we know that there exists a product state $\sigma_L\otimes\sigma_R$ such that that $\gs \le t \sigma_L\otimes \sigma_R$, where $t=2^{\maxinf{L}{R}_{\gs}}$ is the \emph{minimal} factor that is needed to upperbound $\gs$ by a product state.
+Let $\gs$ be the maximally-mixed ground state of a local Hamiltonian system on a lattice of qubits, and consider a bi-partition of the system into two parts, $L$ and $R$\footnote{We are changing the notation here from $L\cup L^c$ to $L\cup R$ --- but this is merely to reduce the clutter in our notation.}.
+By definition of the maximum information, there exists a product state $\sigma_L\otimes\sigma_R$ such that $\gs \preceq t \sigma_L\otimes \sigma_R$, where $t=2^{\maxinf{L}{R}_{\gs}}$ is the \emph{minimal} factor that is needed to upperbound $\gs$ by a product state.
 Our goal is to upperbound $t$.